mread/mread.github.com/_posts/2015-10-07-faster-builds-1.markdown

  We've all been here and many teams accept this as an acceptable price of modularisation - after-all, there's so many tools in Java-land that support this approach as a defacto standard - Maven, Ivy, Artifactory, etc.

-Looking at our build process objectively, a few things seem counter-intuitive.
+Looking at our build process, a few things seemed counter-intuitive.

-  1. Modularisation is good but why should introducing modules have such a negative impact on our build process?
+  1. Modularisation is good for the long-term maintainability so why should introducing modules have such a negative impact on our build process?
   2. Why can't I throw more cores at this build process to make it go faster?
   3. Why do my builds start from a clean-slate and rebuild the same code over and over again?